MOSES * EGYPT * SPAETH

 Likewise, when Freud - who was well-informed on Egyptology and among other things known for his exquisite collection of ushapti figures - attached importance to the fact that in the ancient Egyptian society there were tendencies towards a concentration on one selected god (which is not the same as pure "monotheism").

 However, when the treatise comes to the psycho-analytic aspect, its not uninteresting angle of approach on this particular point seems to be put forward at some distance from the exact data of the texts.
-According to Freud "Moses had tried - like certain neurotics - to break up with his family in order to find a more suitable one".
+According to Freud "Moses had tried - like certain neurotics - to break with his family in order to find a more suitable one".

 Also in this psycho-historical interpretation Freud made it clear that he doubted that one single person would be able to do what Moses had done; he believed that in reality Moses was two people.
 Also other researchers have hypotheses about two leaders - and even two Exoduses.
-But why should one person of Moses' calibre be unable to do the task?
+But why should one person of Moses' calibre not be able to do the task?

 Later in life Freud identified himself in some ways with Moses, the wanderer in the wilderness, who never reached "the Promised Land".
 For instance, in a letter (17.01.1909) to the younger Carl Jung, Freud wrote: "...
 If I am Moses, you are Joshua ...".